 Basic Maintenance: In addition to cleaning, you can help prevent major issues by checking for and repairing any damage on a regular basis.
 Damaged vinyl should be patched immediately using a vinyl repair kit.
 Inoperable zippers may need to be repaired by a professional, but must also be fixed as soon as possible.
 Both issues can allow water to infiltrate the foam core if left unaddressed.

 Your hot tub cover must be allowed to dry out occasionally.
 If you never take it off your spa, you’ll shorten its lifespan.
 Pop it off monthly while you clean the shell and balance your water, and let it dry completely before replacing it.

 Stay on top of your hot tub chemistry with weekly testing and balancing (more frequently if your hot tub gets a lot of traffic).
 Balanced water keeps your spa from growing bacteria and algae, so your hot tub cover won’t be absorbing bacteria-filled moisture.

 Is there anything more you could possibly want once you have the perfect hot tub cover?
 Of course!
-First, how are you planning to get that thing on and off your hot tub?
-How will you protect it from wind, heavy debris, and harsh chemicals?
-Do you need to do anything special with it if you close your hot tub for the season?
+For example, how are you planning to get that thing on and off your hot tub?
+You could do it by hand and keep a standing appointment with your chiropractor.
+Or you can get a lifter to do the hard work for you.